uecker/mri_test/ismrm2021/neural_networks/bart_neural_networks.md

 <!-- #region id="kbsh6dJxO2ed" -->
 ## 2.1 Prepare the Knee-Data

 Here, we use the data provided with the publication of the Variational Network, i.e. the coronal_pd_fs folder of the NYU-Dataset.
 The data has been converted to the .cfl-file format.
-In the data folder, we find the fully sampled kspace-data of a knee and a sampling pattern.
+In the data folder, we find the fully-sampled kspace data of a knee and a sampling pattern.
 As the kspace is fully sampled, we can define a ground truth reference.

 Before we apply the networks, we will create/estimate:
 + the downsampled kspace
 + coil sensitivity maps